 - Slow down.
 It’s hard to feel grateful for a small kindness or beautiful day if your attention is constantly diverted by an overwhelming and hectic schedule.
 Be honest with yourself about how you’re spending your time.
 Are there chores and tasks you can delegate, freeing you up to pursue activities that bring more joy or give you some much-needed down time?
 If your schedule isn’t likely to change anytime soon, try the mindfulness technique in this video to inspire gratitude in small doses.
 When you do feel a moment of gratitude, embrace and savor it.

 - Think outside yourself.
 Take time to acknowledge the role others play in your life.
 If you have a co-worker who makes you look forward to coming to work, tell her.
-Does your spouse routinely tackle a task you can’t stand doing?
+Does your spouse or partner routinely tackle a task you can’t stand doing?
 Thank them!
 You can also look for opportunities throughout the day to inspire gratitude from others – small acts of kindness such as holding a door or buying a cup of coffee can go a long way in helping you feel connected and grateful.